Baystate Medical Practices Physician and Advanced Practice Provider Well-Being

 Strategic Objectives

-The plan is guided by three key strategic objectives, adopted from Stanford’s Model,16 which are applied to the unique challenges we are facing at Baystate.
+The plan is guided by four key strategic objectives, adopted from Stanford’s Model, 16 which are applied to the unique challenges we are facing at Baystate.

 1. Foster a Culture of Wellness: Promote a supportive organizational work environment, values and behaviors that promote self-care, personal and professional growth, and compassion for ourselves, our colleagues and our patients